Gainesville Visitation Attorney — Experienced Parenting Plan Lawyer In Georgia

 - Exchange of respective addresses

-- Rights of parents to communicate with physicians, teachers, school administrators, other professionals working with the children
+- Rights of parents to communicate with physicians, teachers, school administrators and other professionals working with the children

 - Provisions regarding who can be around the children or what environment the children can be exposed to